Google Ads for eCommerce: 13 Strategies to Boost Conversion 2025

 Customize conversion tracking for better insights

-Conversion tracking in Google Ads measures actions that users take after interacting with your ads, such as form submissions, phone calls, or purchases.
+I can’t stress enough how important conversion tracking in Google Ads is.
+It allows you to measure the actions users take after interacting with your ads—like form submissions, phone calls, or purchases.

-It organizes these actions into categories, allowing you to track and optimize campaigns based on specific goals.
-Therefore, it makes sure your ads focus on driving meaningful interactions.
+I’ve found that organizing these actions into categories helps immensely.
+It allows you to track and optimize your campaigns based on specific goals, ensuring your ads drive meaningful interactions.

 • Set up primary vs. secondary conversions: Please make sure only important actions (e.g., lead forms, purchases) are set as Primary conversions.
 Primary conversions affect bidding strategies, so you should also avoid counting minor actions (like page views) as Primary unless necessary.